 Prior registration is required for fingerprinting in the State of Tennessee, regardless of the Tennessee location where the fingerprinting is done.
 Persons who have not registered will not be fingerprinted.

 Approved Undergraduate Teacher Education Program Certification Areas

-Please Contact the Content Area Advisor or the Office of Teacher Education and Student Services to insure the accuracy of the certification area's program of study as TSU transitions to the "Ready2Teach - full year residency model.
+Please Contact the Content Area Advisor or the Office of Teacher Education and Student Services to insure the accuracy of the certification area's program of study.